 “The time frame depends on opportunities,” Van Rensburg said.
 “Over the next 12 months we want to consolidate in the countries where we already have a presence, but we’re constantly talking to developers and looking at retail space.”

-Pick n Pay has lost market share to competitors such as Shoprite Holdings Ltd. (SHP), South Africa’s largest retailer that posted a 20 percent jump in annual profit for the 12 months through June, and Massmart Holdings Ltd. (MSM), controlled by Wal-Mart Stores Inc. (WMT) The trading environment in South Africa will “remain tough in the foreseeable future” and performance will be “under pressure,” the company said in a stock exchange statement today.
+Pick n Pay has lost market share to competitors such as Shoprite Holdings Ltd. (SHP), South Africa’s largest retailer that posted a 20 percent jump in annual profit for the 12 months through June, and Massmart Holdings Ltd. (MSM), controlled by Wal-Mart Stores Inc. (WMT:US) The trading environment in South Africa will “remain tough in the foreseeable future” and performance will be “under pressure,” the company said in a stock exchange statement today.

 Revenue rose 47 percent in the six months through August in stores outside South Africa, Van Rensburg said.
 That compared to a 5.9 percent rise in total sales.